 A development impact bond is a type of financial security that is used to finance development programs in low-resource countries by attracting private investors.
 Development impact bonds are considered a sub-type of social impact bonds.
-Similar to social impact bonds, development impact bonds are new financial instruments that were introduced only in 2012.
+Similar to other social impact bonds, development impact bonds are new financial instruments that were introduced only in 2012.

 Purpose of Development Impact Bonds